 "I WAS FORGED WITH A BURNING DESIRE TO EXPERIENCE AS MUCH AS I ALLOWED MYSELF.
 NO LONGER WAS THE QUESTION OF FATHOMABILITY PRESENT.
 FOR I HAD FELT THE IMPOSSIBLE AND THE ILLUSION OF LIMITS HAD BEEN DISSOLVED."

 Sara Fry was born and raised in Clovis, California with the iconic High Sierra as her backyard.
-Raised by parents with a desire to instill the benefits of nature into their children she spent her youth camping, hiking, boating, and exploring.
-Her thirst for adventure only grew stronger with age.
+Raised by parents with a desire to instill the benefits of nature into their children she spent her youth camping, hiking, boating and exploring.
+Her thirst for adventure grew stronger with age.

 Upon returning from the Pacific Crest Trail, Sara spent 4 months in the Alaskan Backcountry working on a trail crew for Alaska State Parks.
 She gained invaluable experience while working in some of America's most majestic landscapes.

 In 2013, Sara and hiking partner John McKinney became the first people to thru-hike the San Joaquin River Trail.
 They gathered GPS data and recorded field notes of the Central Valley's new long-distance trail.
 It wasn't long before Sara became intimately involved with all things San Joaquin River Trail.
-She began hiking the trail every chance she got collecting detailed information to create a guide/date book as well as lay tracks for the public's use.
 She frequently gives talks at local outdoor stores to help raise awareness of this new trail.
-Sara brought the SJRT online with Instagram, Facebook, Twitter, and built a website to gain more publicity in hopes of getting more people out onto this wonderful trail.
+Sara brought the SJRT online with Instagram, Facebook, Twitter and built a website to gain more publicity in hopes of getting more people out onto this wonderful trail.

 In 2014 Sara thru-hiked the Continental Divide Trail - a 3,000 mile route along America's most prominent geographic feature - the Continental Divide.
 The trail spans through New Mexico, Colorado, Wyoming, Idaho, and Montana.
 The spirit and unpredictable nature of the CDT aligned perfectly with Sara's thirst for the unknown.
 She thrives in the unpredictable nature of the wild and is most at home when challenging herself and scheming of new adventures and routes.

-In the past 3 years Sara has logged over 10,000 trail miles.
+In the past 5 years, Sara has logged close to 12,000 trail miles.
 The experience she has acquired is invaluable and is her strongest asset in the backcountry.
 Other trails hiked include: John Muir Trail, San Diego Trans County Trail, Ouachita Trail, and MANY self-planned routes.
 Sara is a true explorer at heart and her accomplishments are not only directed towards hiking.
 She fully believes in being a well-rounded adventurist and broadening her skill set to include all forms of human powered life.

-The Sierra Mapping Project was born.
 Sara is hiking all the trails in California's iconic High Sierra.
-She will GPS, track, compile detailed summaries and conditions, take photographic documentation, but most importantly provide free information to the public about her findings.
-This 5 year project will be time consuming and costly but Sara is dedicated to sharing her information with the public so others can experience the beauty of our native land.
+She will GPS, track, compile summaries and conditions, take photographic documentation of trail issues, but most importantly provide free information to the public about her findings.
+This project will be time consuming and costly but Sara is dedicated to sharing her information with the public so others can experience the beauty of our native land.

-Sara is actively looking for partners.
+Sierra Mapping Project is actively looking for partners.
 A project of this magnitude is costly.
 Regardless, tracks will ALWAYS remain free.
-In order to do this she needs partners and sponsors.
-Please share and help spread the word about the Sierra Mapping Project.
+In order to do this SMP needs partners and sponsors.
 This belongs to the community.
 This belongs to you.

 *The Sierra Mapping Project is not affiliated with any governmental agency or organizations.
 It is for the public by the public*